A look at the advantages of monitoring AWS on top of CloudWatch, particularly for data capture, metrics and service checks.

 Three Keys to Monitoring IT from a Single Pane of Glass

-"I have too many views, from too many tools, with too many inconsistencies - making it difficult to determine the root cause of an issue or get the information I need to make decisions.”
-I hear this often from IT teams.
+"I have too many views from too many tools with too many inconsistencies.
+I can't determine the root cause of an issue or get the information I need to make decisions!"
+I hear this sentiment often from IT operations teams.
 You started out with a simple monitoring product to cover a few servers.
 Then, you add a few more applications, an expanded database, a larger network, new cloud services, and merge with another company – acquiring more monitoring tools along the way.
 You’ve evolved your way into a challenging situation.
 It is a common IT story.

-• Built-in plugins and connectors to gather data from everything in your environment (network, servers, databases, applications, cloud services, etc.), maintained with regular new product releases, updates, and community forums.
+- Built-in plugins and connectors to gather data from everything in your environment (network, servers, databases, applications, cloud services, etc.), maintained with regular new product releases and updates.

-• Great APIs to allow you to quickly tailor the solution to capture any additional data you need and integrate with other systems.
+- REST API to allow you to quickly tailor the solution to capture any additional data you need and integrate with other systems.

 Not having any of the three capabilities above results in an ineffective and inefficient solution.
 For example, if the monitoring solution doesn’t collect and analyze data properly, the information presented will be poor.
 It will result in the technical team pointing fingers and spending time chasing ghosts.
 Poor or incorrect information may in fact cause the wrong actions to be taken, disrupting service and costing the company money.
 It is an unpleasant and risky existence.
 So don’t live this way!

-If you have IT monitoring tools that are not providing the capabilities above, Opsview can help.
+If you have IT monitoring tools that are not providing the capabilities above, Opsview's platform can help.
 Using the three methods described above, we are helping our customers view IT from single pane of glass, to resolve issues faster and make more informed decisions.
-Try Opsview for free.

 More like this